vast-community-hub/aws-toolbox-vast/README.md

   </p>
 </p>

 Support library for using AWS with the VAST Platform (formerly VA Smalltalk) written in Smalltalk.
 This is the VAST Platform adaption of the project of [Jan van de Sandt](https://github.com/jvdsandt) at https://github.com/jvdsandt/pharo-aws-toolbox.
-The initial port to the VAST Platform was done by [Vince Mecking](https://github.com/McKing2nd) and [Adriaan van Os](https://github.com/adriaon).
+The initial (partial) port to the VAST Platform was done by [Vince Mecking](https://github.com/McKing2nd) and [Adriaan van Os](https://github.com/adriaon).

 ## License